aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### New Features in version 0.14.13
+- Added new feature that allows the input area to be hidden if Response Card buttons are present.
+User must select from the available set of buttons.
+To enable this feature set the property ui.hideInputFieldsForButtonResponse to true in the lex-web-ui-loader-config.json.
+This file is stored in the S3 bucket hosting the UI.
+Upload back to the S3 bucket and ensure the file has --acl public-read.
+This feature is disabled by default.
+- Removed use of botocore.vendored.requests.
+Now imports this module for python based lambda functions.

 #### New Features in version 0.14.12
 - Defect fixes for CORS processing
 - Updates for multi-region support